11 Things You Shouldn’t Do On World Naked Gardening Day

 What is World Naked Gardening Day?

 According to Wikipedia, World Naked Gardening Day (WNGD) was introduced in 2005 as a nudist movement to discourage body shaming and encourage acceptance of all forms of the human body.
+And it’s really meant to encourage going au naturale in nature to experience a true connection to the green earth.

 But you might argue that naked gardening has been ‘a thing’ since the garden of Eden.